peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger GetLowBitAsEInteger();

  Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
-(This will also be the lowest set bit in the number's two's-complement form (see [
+(This will also be the lowest set bit in the number's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).).
-         &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ).).

    <b>Return Value:</b>

 The lowest bit set in the number, starting at 0.
 Returns -1 if this value is 0 or odd.